Free life insurance quotes in minutes

 What do life insurance companies consider when you’re applying with diabetes?

-The cost of life insurance varies depending on your age, your lifestyle, how much life insurance coverage you’re getting, and your health.
-Evaluating the cost of life insurance for diabetics is similar, but if you have diabetes, the insurance company will want to know more details about your diagnosis, including blood sugar levels, any medications you’re taking, and how long you’ve been in treatment.
+If you have diabetes, the insurance company will want to know more details about your diagnosis, including blood sugar levels, any medications you’re taking, and how long you’ve been in treatment.

-Insurers will look closely at the following factors when setting your rates:
+Insurers will look closely at the following factors when setting your rates.

 Health status

-The insurance company will ask if you have had any complications as a result of your condition, such as diabetic neuropathy, impaired vision, or impaired kidney function.
+The insurer will ask if you have had any complications as a result of your condition, such as diabetic neuropathy, impaired vision, or impaired kidney function.
 If you have multiple conditions — for example, diabetes and heart disease — it will be more difficult and more expensive for you to get coverage, but you’ll still have options.

 Blood sugar levels